schmkls/MatchMeToJobs/IMPLEMENTATION_NOTES.md

 # Implementation Notes

-This document outlines the implementation details and plan for the MatchMeToJobs project.
+This document outlines the implementation details and plan for the MatchMeToJobs backend.
 The project aims to provide a service for searching companies and, in the future, job listings, and then enriching this data.

 In this project we use simple, minimal code and dependencies, and priotize researching for pre-existing libraries rather than implementing logic ourselves.